THESE RULES ARE SUBJECT TO CHANGE DUE TO COVID-19

-- Yellow and blue coloured tape will indicate the left and right edges of the track respectively
+- Yellow and blue coloured tape will indicate the boundaries

-- Time penalties will apply if the robot crosses the track edges
+- Time penalties will apply if the robot crosses the boundaries

-- Sections will be indicated by a solid black line
+- The finish line will be indicated by a solid green line

 - The width of the track will range between one and two metres

 - There will be obstacles on the track that the droid will need to avoid.
 They will vary in size (max 400x400x500mm), with up to two obstacles at any part of the track

 - The obstacle configuration will increase in difficulty with each round